 Financially speaking, alcohol addiction and abuse problems cost our country approximately $249 billion annually.
 However, you can’t possibly put a price tag on the emotional distress it causes individuals and their families.
-Approximately 1.5 million adults received treatment for Alcohol Use Disorder in 2014.
+Approximately 1.5 million adults received therapy for alcoholism near them in 2014.
 While this number may seem large, it represents less than 10 percent of the people who actually need treatment.
-If you or someone you love needs help, Crest View Recovery is one of the top rehab centers in Asheville, North Carolina, and we can guide you down the path to sobriety with our alcohol addiction treatment center.
+If you or someone you love needs help, Crest View Recovery is one of the top alcohol rehabs in Asheville, NC, and we can guide you down the path to sobriety with our alcohol addiction treatment center.

 Alcohol addiction is a chronic disease.
 When individuals develop alcoholism, their entire lives revolve around searching for the next drink.
 However, the lines often become quite blurry when it comes to identifying the true problem.
 Many people have difficulty determining whether they are simply engaging in casual drinking or problem drinking.
 Some people may actually have a full-blown addiction to alcohol without realizing it.

 Alcohol is a legal substance that many people drink occasionally.
 In fact, many individuals can drink socially without developing any kind of issue.
 They may have a couple of drinks to “unwind” and they are usually able to stop drinking whenever they want.
 However, problems can start to arise when people start binge drinking

 Binge drinking is, unfortunately, a common type of excessive alcohol use problem.
 When a person is engaging in binge drinking, it means that he or she is consuming alcoholic beverages in excess during a short period of time.
 Sadly, many individuals struggle with this issue on a regular basis.